New Order of Fashion | Work in progress

 “Two people who are closely involved in the project are Timmy de Vos of Textiel Race / E-waste Race, a super cool team in Eindhoven specialized in waste education, and fashion designer Alicia Minnaard.
 Also the textile processing company Wolkat in Tilburg is participating and will spin the yarns and weave new textiles from the collected clothes.
 But we are looking for even more people who can help.”

 Great, that would be our final question: how can we help you?

 “We would like to appeal to local organisations and companies to support our project.
 In particular we’re looking for playful ways to collect clothes from people’s homes.
 It would be awesome to have live performances accompanying the collecting campaign.
-So folk orchestras and party DJs, if you support our mission, please give us a call!”
+So folk orchestras and party DJs, if you support our mission, please let us know!”

 Would you like to share your work in progress?